(From Deep Listening to Organisational Learning)

 Stakeholder Engagement addresses a different problem:

-How do we engage many voices quickly, without losing meaning?
+How do we engage in many voices quickly, without losing meaning?

-Using structured interaction (including Speedstorming techniques), it enables:
+Using structured interaction (including Speed storming techniques) enables:

-The focus is not on immediate agreement, but on:
+The focus is not on forcing immediate agreement.
+Instead, the process surfaces:

 From Development to Practice